albinlundin/DurianGenomeAnalysis/README.md

 my_project.md contains the project plan.

 ## Pipeline
+The following steps were performed to assemble the genome of the durian cultivar Musang King, and to make an expression analysis comparing the expression levels between root and fruit aril of the cultivar.

 1. The script 01_pacbio_assembly.sh (in code/01_canu_assembly/) was used to generate a genome alignment of the pacbio reads using canu.
 The output assembly was obtained in a fasta file.
 2. FastQC was used to check the quality of the provided (and trimmed) illumina reads.
 This was done through the FastQC gui so there is no script for this step.
 3. The script 02_bwa_alignment.sh (in code/02_bwa_pacbio_illumina/) was used to align the illumina reads to the pacbio assembly using bwa.
 The output was obtained in a sam file.